 Anti-Kickback – Power saws have the potential to kick back when in use.
 This is a safety issue, and it can also cause damage to the material being cut.
 Higher-quality track saws use what’s called a riving knife that rides just behind the main cutting blade to reduce kickback potential, prevent the material from pinching the blade, and increase both your safety and the quality of the cuts you make.
 Theriving knife can make a big difference with quality cutting, providing clean cuts.

 Blade Guard – Like circular saws, track saws have a blade guard.
 However, make sure that your saw is equipped with a low-profile blade guard so that in addition to protecting you, it also helps improve visibility in front of the saw.

 Dust Collection System – Most track saws on the market today have a dust collection system, but this is not true for all models that you will find.
 A good dust collection system allows you to connect a shop vac to the back of the track saw and automatically vacuum up sawdust and debris while in use.

 In the end, there is a track saw out there for every budget and every need.
 Whether you’re a professional or a home user, you’ll find a tracksaw that fits your needs, your budget, and your feature requirements.
-From DeWalt to Worx, Makita to SHOP FOX, finding a high-quality cutting solution has never been simpler.
+From DeWalt to Worx, Makita to SHOP FOX, finding a high-quality cutting solution in 2020 has never been simpler.
 The best saw, with the power and look you need, is out there.
 Do your research, put your money in the right place, and reduce the risk of getting the wrong saw.